 It is important that you do not wait until you have handed in your project or until after the defence to address these issues, as misunderstandings or issues about the supervision process are not grounds for a subsequent complaint about the final grade.

 You will receive an e-mail from WISEflow when it is possible to upload your project.
 Deadline for handing in the project in WISEflow is 1 May at 12:00.
 This means that you should begin uploading well in advance before deadline, since the flow closes exactly at 12:00.
-Uploading a project as big af the bachelor's project can take up to 30 minutes.
+Uploading a big project like the bachelor's project can take up to 30 minutes.

 If the submission date is a Saturday, Sunday or a holiday, the deadline is the first working day after the deadline.